Foxboro police seeking owner of ball python

 Ball pythons are small burrowing Central African snakes that twist themselves into tight balls when alarmed.
 There were not reports on how this one was found.

-However, “Slither is now safely in our custody,” police said, and they are asking the owner to reach out to the desk officer at 508-543-1212.
+However, "Slither is now safety in our custody," police said, and they are asking the owner to reach out to the desk officer at 508-543-1212.

 The Foxboro Animal Control Officer will be taking care of the snake until the owner is located.